 Capulets and the Montagues.
 For as long as anyone could remember, there was much hatred between the two families., the son of Montague, was the only one who wanted to make peace.
 One day, heard there was going to be a feast at the house of Capulet.
 He decided to go, but in disguise so that no one would know who he was.
 When arrived there, he looked around the room, and caught sight of a girl so beautiful that he could think of nothing else.
-When he found out that she was Capulet's daughter, he was stunned. also fell in love with the young man.
+When he found out that she was, Capulet's daughter, he was stunned. also fell in love with the young man.
 When she heard that he was, the only son of Montague, she could hardly believe her misfortune.
 "My only love sprung from my only hate!" she said.
 Later that night, was walking past the Capulets' garden when he suddenly stopped.
 "Can I go forward when my love is here?"
-He decided to climb over the wall and meet Then he saw her standing on the balcony.had not seen him. "....., "she said to herself.
-"Why are you?
-Refuse your name and I'll no longer be a Capulet". was filled with joy. and confessed their love to each other and married in secret the very next day.
+He decided to climb over the wall and meethad not seen him.
+Capulet". was filled with joy. and confessed their love to each other and married in secret the very next day.
 While was coming back from the secret wedding, he came across Tybalt, Juliet's cousin, who had been arguing with's friend Mercutio.
 In the fight that followed, Tybalt killed Mercutio and then fell dead from's sword. had to escape from the city of Verona.'s parents told her that she should marry another man.
 Filled with despair, went to the priest who had married them to ask for help.
 He had a plan.
 He would give her something to drink, which would make her sleep for forty hours.
 Her family would think she had died.
 Meanwhile, the priest would send a letter informing, who would then take Juliet away with him.
-(Adapted from: The Random House Book of Shakespeare Stories)

-Adapted from Student's Book Think Teen 2nd Grade advanced, p.
+(Adapted from: The Random House Book of Shakespeare Stories) Adapted from Student's Book Think Teen 2nd Grade advanced, p.
 95

-Suggested extra activity: The last part of the summary after the sentence: "He HAD A PLAN." is not given to the students.
+Suggested extra activity: The last part of the summary after the sentence: "HE HAD A PLAN." is not given to the students.
 The students in pairs try to guess the plan of the priest.
 [5 minutes]